upendra-manike/JSLib/nova-css/CONTRIBUTING.md

-# Contributing to NovaCSS
+# Contributing to RudraCSS

-Thank you for your interest in contributing to NovaCSS!
+Thank you for your interest in contributing to RudraCSS!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct